krother/training_and_teaching_methods/coding_exercises/coding.md

-# Coding
+# Teaching software engineering

-### Refactoring

-Clean up an example program together.

-### Break the code

-Collect various ways to break a program.

 ## Code Reviews

-Like in software engineering, code reviews are an essential skill.
+In software engineering, code reviews are an essential skill.
+It is a useful technique in teaching as well.

 * Read code in a team and assess readability, structure etc.
 * Peer review (participants review each others projects)
 * Review code of your participants and provide feedback (time-consuming)

+## Refactoring

+Clean up an example program together.

-## Reduced examples
+## Coding tools

-Writing a program from scratch is difficult.
-It works better to provide a **reduced example**, where a clear problem-solving strategy is made available:

-* code with gaps
-* sort code lines
-* sort code blocks
-* fix unindented code
-* empty function headers
-* sequence of small tasks
-* pseudocode
-* fix buggy code
+I find tools like git, pytest, Docker, Travis etc more difficult to teach than programming.
+Mostly you would follow a step-by-step instruction to get everything running.

+A crucial part in these is to make clear *why* a tool is useful.
+Start with the problem.
+You could even create a table with different engineering/maintenance problems and fill in solutions together.

+I think the key is to learn a few techniques well before adding others.